Amity Nursery

 There is an endless debate about own-root versus grafted/budded rose plants.
 Depending on which catalog you read, or who you talk to, you'll hear both sides.

 For the most part Heritage or Old Garden Roses have been grown on their own roots.
 They grow well into their shrubbier shapes being rooted from cuttings from the original plants found in old gardens and cemeteries.
-Own-root roses are typically propagated by rooting stem cuttings of one variety of rose.
-Amity Heritage Roses are rooted from cuttings off of the stock plants which we have at our home garden and nursery, and from other reputable sources.
-From the band size pots that we sell, the plants will put out a few new full sized canes each year and then reach mature height and width in 2-5 years, depending on the variety.
+Own-root roses are propagated by rooting stem cuttings of one variety of rose.
+From the band size pots tyically sold, the plants will put out a few new full-sized canes each year and then reach mature height and width in 2-5 years, depending on the variety.
 Yes, they bloom according to variety during this maturing period.
 Own root roses are not graded by cane size.
-This is a practice done for bare-root grafted roses.
+Grading is a practice done for bare-root grafted roses.
+Miniature Roses are also propagated and grown on their own roots.

 For AHR our initial propagation decision factor was space.
 We began our nursery in a small back yard in a downtown subdivision.
 We didn't have a field in which to mass produce roses and we wanted to remain a small and personal nursery.
 Our experience of own-root Heritage roses was so successful that we began experimenting with growing Hybrid Teas and all other rose classes on their own roots and had equal success.
-Now that we have more room (and even some fields!) we may offer some select budded varieties in the future, most notably those types of roses, like standards, which can only be achieved by grafting (desired variety to standard/trunk stock, to rootstock).
+Once we moved and had more room we began offering some budded varieties, most notably those types of roses which grow best by grafting (desired variety to standard/trunk stock, to rootstock).

-1. The three most common rootstocks used in the USA are terribly infected with rose mosaic virus.
+1. The three most common mass-produced rootstocks used in the USA are terribly infected with rose mosaic virus.
 Budded roses take on the virus of the rootstock even if the bud came from a virus-free variety.
 However, if a rose is grown own-root from a virus-free plant then the baby will remain virus free.
 Conversersely, if the cutting for an own-root plant is taken from a virused Mother Plant, then the baby will carry the virus.
+In the last decade it seems most major grafted rose producers have cleaned up their understock.
 (Key thought: know your source).

 3. With own-root roses you never have to bother with removing unwanted canes (suckers) of the rootstock variety.
 De-suckering is very important for budded plants as without it the vigorous rootstock can take over and replace the original plant (this is THE reason your grafted yellow/purple/white/apricot rose is now blooming with the red flowers of Dr. Huey rootstock: Dr. Huey Other common rootstocks are white R. multiflora, white and pink Odorata, pink R. Mannettii and dark pink/mauve De la Grifferaie).